christophihl/startupengineer/content/_repos/dat_sci_3/14_rep_shiny.md

 The cheat sheet for Rmarkdown can be reached in RStudio via: `File > Help > Cheatsheets > R Markdown Cheat Sheet`

 I have provided a complete `.Rmd` file with the most important information for you.
 You need to download the zip file called `reporting_rmarkdown.zip`.
 The file contains a `.Rmd` file and an image folder with an image.
-The best place to put it (the unzipped content), is the `06_communication` folder of our bike analysis project.

 <!-- DOWNLOADBOX -->
 <div id="header">Download</div>